 Mean, Median and Mode Madness!

-After finishing the lesson, students will be able to define and determine the mean, median, and mode for a set of data.
+- Students will be able to define and determine the mean, median, and mode for a set of data.

 - Explain to students that we will be learning about three math terms: mean, median, and mode.